 The Court of Appeal also rejected the lower court’s conclusion that a ban on same-sex marriage was justified under s.
 1 of the Charter, again largely for the reasons given by Justice LaForme in the Ontario case.

-The Court of Appeal also rejected arguments by intervener religious groups that giving gays and lesbians the right to marry would mean that churches would be forced to perform marriage ceremonies against their will:
+The Court of Appeal rejected arguments by intervener religious groups that giving gays and lesbians the right to marry would mean that churches would be forced to perform marriage ceremonies against their will:

 …[T]he equality rights of same-sex couples do not displace the rights of religious groups to refuse to solemnize same-sex marriages which do not accord with their religious beliefs.
 Similarly, the rights of religious groups to freely practise their religion cannot oust the rights of same-sex couples seeking equality, by insisting on maintaining the barriers in the way of that equality.

 While the Court concluded that denying equal marriage was discriminatory, it suspended its decision until July 2004, to give the federal and provincial governments time to review and revise legislation to make it consistent with the Court’s decision.

 In June 2003, the Ontario Court of Appeal also decided that same-sex couples should be able to marry.
 However, the Court of Appeal did not suspend its decision and couples in Ontario began marrying immediately.